bhavinpatil/GPN-IT-Notes/README.md

 - 👋 Hi, I’m Bhavin Patil
 - 👀 I’m interested in programming and developing websites.
-- 🌱 I’m currently learning diploma in Information Technology, also learning some side by side topics related to our field
+- 🌱 I’m currently taking diploma in Information Technology, also learning some side by side topics related to our field
 - 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me : you can reach me via email - bhavinpatil56@gmail.com